Wireless Battery Charger based on Inductive Power Transfer

-The battery charger should be capable of charging the most common battery types found in portable devices today.
+The wireless battery charger should be capable of charging the most common battery types found in portable devices today.
 In addition, the charging should be controlled from the base station and a bidirectional communication system between the pickups and base station should be developed.

 Inductive Power Transfer (IPT) refers to the concept of transferring electrical power between two isolated circuits across an air gap.
 While based on the work and concepts developed by pioneers such as Faraday and Ampere, it is only recently that IPT has been developed into working systems.